gwexploratoryaudits/brla_explore/B2Audits/README.md

 7. **Percentiles:** Desired percentile values may be computed from the stopping schedule and/or the risk schedule.

 To validate our mathematical approach and code we have computed the values of Table 1 in the *BRAVO* paper.
 See: Tables/BRAVO Table I.pdf for the first five rows and Tables/BRAVO Table II.pdf for the next five rows.
-The largest fractional difference is smaller than 0.5\%, in estimating the expected number of ballots in simulations of audits for an election with a 1\% margin.
+The largest fractional difference is smaller than 0.5\%.

-*Note:* The properties we compute are properties for the entire audit, over all the draws, so we need to make an assumption regarding the number of draws:
+*Note:* The properties we compute are properties for the entire audit, over all the draws, so we need to make an assumption regarding the number of draws when we compute the stopping and risk schedules:

 * Audits *with replacement* are computed assuming the maximum number of draws is 6ASN.
 (ASN is the theoretical expected number of ballots drawn for a BRAVO audit.
 The theoretical 99th percentile for elections with margins ranging from 40\% to 1\%, corresponds to about 4.36ASN to 4.65ASN ballots drawn).

 * For an audit *without replacement*, the size of the election needs to be provided, and is assumed to be the maximum number of ballots drawn.

+* Note that a smaller number of maximum ballots drawn may be specified while designing an audit, the above computations are for the purpose of testing our results against simulations and for determining statistical properties.

 ## Specification of an Audit.